EwoutH/urban-self-driving-effects/paper/paper.md

 value_of_time = {mode: default_vot[mode] * vot_factor for mode in modes}
 ```

 This creates heterogeneity in how agents value their time, influencing their mode choices.
+It prevents sharp tipping points in mode choice and allows for more realistic variation in travel preferences.
+For more details and sources, see the Value of Time data section.

 #### 7.7 External Vehicle Load